deprecated-packages/symplify/packages/ModularDoctrineFilters/README.md

 They are present in Doctrine by default. **This package only simplifies their use in modular application and allows passing dependencies to them.**

-W
-hy and how?
+Why and how?
 Find your answers in [this short article](http://www.tomasvotruba.cz/blog/2016/04/30/decouple-your-doctrine-filters).